-An alleged breach of examination rules is referred to the Breach of Examination Rules committee.
-Further information related to breach of examination (malpractice) can be found at http://www.scsa.wa.edu.au/publications/year-12-information.
+An alleged breach of examination rules is referred to the Breach of Examination Rules Committee.
+Further information related to examination breaches can be found on the Authority website in the Rules of conduct for ATAR course examinations (https://senior-secondary.scsa.wa.edu.au/assessment/examinations/rules-of-conduct-for-atar-course-examinations) and in Part II of the Year 12 Information Handbook, published in July.